wp-plugins/ebay-feeds-for-wordpress/readme.txt

 eBay Feeds For WordPress allows you to quickly and easily place feeds from the eBay Partner Network into your WordPress blog.
 These can easily be embedded into posts, placed as widgets or inserted into the themes - flexibility is huge.
 This plugin is ideal for bloggers who wish to make more money through their blogs by promoting eBay's affiliate programme, as well as users who sell their own items on eBay.

+*Having Problems?* Please use the support forums and I'll attempt to get back to you quickly.
+In a rush?
+Use our [Plugin Installation & Customisation Service](winwar.co.uk/plugins/ebay-feeds-wordpress/#css)

+**More Sites**

-* [eBay Feeds For Wordpress](http://bloggingdojo.com/wordpress-plugins/ebay-feeds-for-wordpress/) WordPress Plugin homepage with further instructions.
+* [eBay Feeds For Wordpress](http://winwar.co.uk/plugins/ebay-feeds-wordpress/) WordPress Plugin homepage with further instructions.
+* Check out more of our [WordPress Plugins](http://winwar.co.uk/plugins/)
 * Blogging Tutorials and Wordpress Plugins at [The Blogging Dojo](http://bloggingdojo.com/)

 == Changelog ==
+= 1.0 =
+* Fixed a few small compatability issues.
+* Added the ability to "Nofollow" links.

 = 0.9.3 =
 * Added error tracking to the service.